Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: BW filtering

 \subsection{Connections to discrete splines}

 Unlike trend filtering, which bears a very clear connection to discrete splines, the connections between the (weighted) BW filter and discrete splines appear to be more subtle.
 Recall that the $\ell_1$ case, for a $k$th degree discrete spline $f$, the total variation penalty \smash{$\TV(D^k f)$} is simply the trend filtering penalty \eqref{eq:trend_filter_wpen2a} acting on $\theta=f(x_{1:n})$ (Theorem \ref{thm:ffb_tv}).
-In the $\ell_2$ case, for a $k$th degree discrete spline $f$, with $k=2m-1$, the $L_2$-Sobolev penalty \smash{$\int_a^b (D^m f)(x)^2 \, dx$} is a quadratic form of the $m$th discrete derivatives of $\theta=f(x_{1:n})$ (Theorem \ref{thm:ffb_sobolev}), but not the BW penalty, either unweighted \smash{$\|\D^m_n \theta\|_2^2$}, or weighted \eqref{eq:bw_filter_wpen2}.
-It is instead a quadratic form \smash{$\|(\V^m_n)^{ \frac{1}{2}} \D^m_n \theta \|_2^2$}, where \smash{$\V^m_n \in \R^{(n-m) \times (n-m)}$} is a banded matrix (a function of $x_{1:n}$ only), of bandwidth $2m-1$.
+In the $\ell_2$ case, for a $k$th degree discrete spline $f$, with $k=2m-1$, the $L_2$-Sobolev penalty \smash{$\int_a^b (D^m f)(x)^2 \, dx$} is a quadratic form of the $m$th discrete derivatives of $\theta=f(x_{1:n})$ (Theorem \ref{thm:ffb_sobolev}), but this quadratic form is {\it not} the BW penalty, either unweighted \smash{$\|\D^m_n \theta\|_2^2$}, or weighted \eqref{eq:bw_filter_wpen2}.
+It is instead \smash{$\|(\V^m_n)^{ \frac{1}{2}} \D^m_n \theta \|_2^2$}, where \smash{$\V^m_n \in \R^{(n-m) \times (n-m)}$} is a banded matrix (a function of $x_{1:n}$ only), of bandwidth $2m-1$.

 For completeness, recall that for that a $k$th degree spline, the penalty \smash{$\int_a^b (D^m f)(x)^2 \, dx$} is also a quadratic form of the $m$th discrete derivatives of $\theta=f(x_{1:n})$ (Theorem \ref{thm:nsp_sobolev}), of the form \smash{$\|(\K^m_n)^{ \frac{1}{2}} \D^m_n \theta \|_2^2$}, where \smash{$\K^m_n \in \R^{(n-m) \times (n-m)}$} is a matrix (a function of $x_{1:n}$ only) with a banded {\it inverse}, and is therefore itself dense.